Access MyVeritext Client Portal

 Why do you utilize waiting rooms?

 Waiting rooms are enabled so that participants can be authenticated before receiving access to the session.
-Waiting rooms, as well as breakout rooms, may also be used to allow parties to engage in a private conversation when necessary.
+Breakout rooms are also available and may be used to allow parties to engage in a private conversation if requested.

 Why can’t I use the Veritext Virtual chat feature to send files/exhibits to other participants?